reginavic/reginavic/README.md

 I like to create and develop concise, functional websites and applications, with the most convenient and aesthetic interface for both users and for solving business tasks.

-Currently improving my knowledge in React.js
+Currently improving my knowledge in JavaScript and React.js

 ## 💻 Languages and Tools